 If none of these solutions work, you may have a more serious issue on your hands.
 If that’s the case, you may need to call a professional to repair it, or replace your garage door opener entirely.

 How Long Do Garage Door Openers Last?

-In general, garage door openers will last between 10 and 15 years, however that will depend on the specific garage door opener manufacturer.
 Some will last longer than others, just like some will be better built.

 You can extend the lifespan of your garage door opener, however.
 Regular inspection and maintenance will keep it running, potentially adding years to your garage door opener’s life.

 Remember, just because most garage door openers last 15 years doesn’t mean that yours will abruptly fail on that anniversary.
 Taking care of your opener will help it last longer and make yours the above-average garage door opener in the neighborhood.

 How Much Does It Cost to Repair a Garage Door Opener?

 No matter the issue, many garage door opener repair services have a minimum $85 charge.
 Depending on where you live, you may get a small discount on that.
 However, most garage door repair businesses have rates that are tied to an electrician’s hourly rate.
 That usually runs between $65 and $86 per hour.